danp0kes/triple-ten-projects/projects/instacart-eda/README.md

 - slicing dataframes
 - grouping values

-Visualisation of these results was shown to display key findings.
+Visualisations were then made to highlight key findings.

 ## Key Findings